 As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
 Contact Member Services, Hours are 8:00 A.M. to 8:00 P.M. seven days a week, October 1st - March 31st.
 8:00 A.M. to 8:00 P.M.
-Monday - Friday, April 1st - September 30th, except major holidays.
-(Member Services phone number is printed on the back page of this document)
+Monday - Friday,

+April 1st - September 30th, except major holidays.
+(Member Services phone number is located on the back of the plan membership card)